semanticClimate/p/past-events/piaget-hackathon.md

 ---
 title: Piaget Hackathon
 date: 2022-10-13
-description: SemanticClimate participated in the Hackathon hosted at GenevaS
+description: SemanticClimate participated in the Hackathon hosted at Geneva.
 ---